How to Pause Your GKE Cluster Nightly

 By pausing non-production clusters at night, you can consistently lower your costs, but only if the process isn’t time-intensive.
 In the method described above, you need to run these commands for each cluster and node pool for each region.
 At a certain point, it can feel like it’s too time-consuming to be worth doing.

-With Blink, you can automate this process so it kicks off at a scheduled time, automatically sends notifications, waits for approvals, and restarts everything in the morning.
+With Blink Copilot, you can easily automate this process so it kicks off at a scheduled time, automatically sends notifications, waits for approvals, and restarts everything in the morning.

 2. If the answer is no, it stops running.